TweetyDaBird/Chameleon/Skinny Chameleon/README.md

-# Chameleon
+# The Skinny Chameleon

 ![Chameleon](https://github.com/TweetyDaBird/Chameleon/blob/cacc1df8e47305e165246d7c2ac52fd11dd8695b/Store%20images/9nrq1ur6bhpt908ksrl6s7qjo6i8.jpg)

 ## Features
-**Chameleon is a grid type orthogonal keyboard with two optional layouts in one single PCB.** Being able to break off the bottom row allows both a 5x12 layout similar to the popular Preonic and a 4x12 layout similar to the equally popular little brother Planck on the same PCB.
+**The Skinny Chameleon is a grid type orthogonal keyboard with two optional layouts in one single PCB.
+It's a direct offshoot of the original Chameleon, only made to fit the Preonic's and Planck's non-standard key spacing.** Being able to break off the bottom row allows both a 5x12 layout acting as a replacement PCB for OLKB's Preonic and a 4x12 layout for the equally popular little brother Planck on the same PCB.

-Using the more common 19.05 mm grid spacing (vs Preonic & Planck's unique 19 mm) this PCB fit's several popular 'aftermarket' keyboard cases intended for JJ40/JJ50 and BM40 PCB's without modification.
-(Please read below!)
+Using the non-standard 19.00 mm grid spacing this PCB fit's all original cases for Preonic & Planck, and should fit all the various 'aftermarket' keyboard cases intended for these PCB's as well.

 Being fully hot-swap and with PCB mounted stabilizers, Chameleon adds support for up to four encoders and a bottom row allowing either a single stabilized 2u key or two 2u keys in the middle, allowing for a layout that suits most users.
 If used as a 5 row keyboard, the bottom encoders can alternatively be placed at the edges on the second row, but **not more than one per corner.**

 The Chameleon features 8 bottomfacing RGB LEDs for underglow effects or to be used for layer indication or similar.

 **Please Note!
-This PCB does NOT fit a Planck/Preonic case!
-You will need a different case to complete the build!**
+This PCB fits original Planck/Preonic cases!
+NOT BM40/JJ40/JJ50!**

 ### Main Features:
 * QMK and VIAL compatible, fully programmable keyboard**